Medical negligence compensation: Real payout examples

 What is the average payout for medical negligence in Australia?

-Payouts for medical negligence claims in Australia can vary widely depending on the specifics of each case.
-According to 2022-23 data from the Australian Government Actuary, most medical negligence claims settle for amounts under $100,000, though more severe cases can result in settlements of $500,000 or more.
+Medical negligence payouts in Australia vary significantly based on the severity and specifics of each case.
+According to 2022–23 data from the Australian Government Actuary, most claims settle for under $100,000.
+However, serious cases can result in payouts exceeding $1,000,000.

-Compensation is typically calculated based on the level of impairment.
-If you have a whole-person impairment of 5% or greater, you may be eligible for compensation.
-For psychological or trauma-related injuries, a minimum impairment of 10% is generally required to claim non-economic damages, such as compensation for pain and suffering.
+Compensation is generally tied to the level of permanent impairment.
+Individuals with a whole-person impairment of 5% or more may be eligible for compensation.
+For psychological or trauma-related injuries, a 10% impairment threshold is typically required to claim non-economic damages, such as pain and suffering.

-In the most severe medical negligence cases, compensation can reach significant amounts, as demonstrated by the $9 million settlement awarded to Zachary Quinn.
-This landmark payout followed a surgical error that resulted in permanent disabilities, including cerebral palsy, spastic quadriplegia, and ongoing respiratory issues.
+In extreme cases, compensation can reach several million dollars.
+For example, Zachary Quinn received a $9 million settlement after a surgical error caused lifelong disabilities, including cerebral palsy, spastic quadriplegia, and chronic respiratory issues.

 Find out how much you can claim today.